-Identities in practice: social class and its contemporary forms and relevance; gender and identity; sexuality and identity; ethnicity and identity; nationality and identity.
+Identities in practice: social class and its contemporary forms and relevance; gender and identity; sexuality and identity; nationality and identity.

 Leisure and consumption: consumption and identity - postmodernist approaches; tourism and the 'tourist gaze'; identities, lifestyle, and choice.

 Thematic Area 1: Family